Intelligent Platform Management Interface

 BlueField Controller cards provide connection from the host server BMC to BlueField Arm I2C bus

-BlueField DPUs provide connection from the host server BMC to the BlueField NC-SI port
+BlueField devices provide connection from the host server BMC to the BlueField NC-SI port

 BlueField Reference Platforms provide connection from its on-board BMC to BlueField Arm I2C bus